| Home/ | www.icosaedro.it | ![]() |

 ;

-The CPP code protects the initial value from being evaluated by client modules, so that the variables are allocated in the code module and here initialized.
+The preprocessor code protects the initial value from being evaluated by client modules, so that the variables are allocated in the code module and here initialized.
 Client modules will only see an external variable of some type.

 Macros, constants and types declared inside a code file cannot be exported, as them are implicitly always "private".